 TOM_dry is used for the analysis and optimization of ceramic and powder metallurgical drying processes.
-Drying is necessary after wet forming processes, before the green bodies can be debinded.
-It is time consuming, energy intensive and expensive.
-The drying behavior of the green bodies is recorded in-situ by means of a precision subfloor scale and a climate-controlled measuring chamber.
+Drying is necessary after wet forming processes before the green bodies can be debonded.
+It is time-consuming, energy-intensive and expensive.
+The drying behaviour of the green bodies is recorded in-situ by means of a precision subfloor scale and a climate-controlled measuring chamber.
 The flexible temperature control between room temperature and 150 °C as well as adjustable gas flow rates between 1 l/h and 16 l/h allow the adjustment of industry-relevant drying processes.
-In addition to air with a defined humidity, inert and reactive process gases can subject the sample to a laminar gas flow.
+In addition to air with a defined humidity, inert and reactive process gases can subject the sample to laminar gas flow.
 The volume of the chamber is 180x180x200 mm³, and the maximum sample weight is 250 g.

 Using a special drying scale, component weight, flow speed, humidity and temperature can also be measured directly in industrial drying units.
 The weighing range of the scale can vary between 1 kg and 100 kg.

 The measured data, together with other material data measured at Fraunhofer-center HTL such as green strength, viscoelastic material moduli and gas permeability, are employed in special FE models for drying with the goal of optimizing the drying conditions.